 Where Is The Best Place For The TV In A Small Living Room?

 One of the first things you’ll want to do is decide where the TV should be.
-If you have a small living room, The TV may not be the most important piece of furniture.
-But if you’re trying to watch a movie or play games in your living room, A big screen might not be the best option.
+If you have a tiny living room, The TV may not be the most important piece of appliances.
+But if you’re trying to watch a movie or play games in your living chamber, A big screen might not be the best option.

 To find out where the TV should go, Start by measuring the space and then subtracting the size of your couch and armchair.
 If this number is greater than zero, Your TV should be placed in one of the corner spots.